IbcAlpha/IBC/userguide.md

 Then follow the advice in the previous section and ensure that each script file has the correct value for the `TWS_MAJOR_VRSN` variable.

+### How to run TWS/Gateway without IBC when IBC is installed

+In order for auto-restart to work properly with IBC, the scripts that run IBC rename the TWS/Gateway executables, by appending a '1' digit to the filename (the file extension on Windows is unchanged).
+If these files have their original names when auto-restart occurs, then TWS/Gateway do indeed restart but they will not be running under IBC, so all the benefits of IBC will be lost.
+Note that for this reason you should not attempt to rename these files back to their original names while IBC is running.

+The scripts do not rename the executables to their original names when IBC exits.

+This causes a potential confusion if you then want to subsequently run TWS/Gateway without using IBC.
+Here are some suggestions:

+- you can rename the excutables back to their original names before running them

+- you can run TWS/Gateway directly from the renamed executables.
+For example in Windows you can double-click on C:\\Jts\\1022\\tws1.exe and it will run fine

+- you can edit the IB-supplied desktop shortcuts to refer to the renamed executable; or you could create additional shortcuts to the renamed executables

+- if you have a script to run TWS/Gateway without IBC, you can modify the script to use either the original or renamed executable, which ever currently exists

+- you could install an additional copy of TWS/Gateway into a different root folder, and only run that instance without IBC.
+You can use the TWS_SETTINGS_PATH variable in the IBC script to ensure that the same settings are used for both instances.

 ### Any Questions?